How Do I Get My Free Credit Report?

 To request your credit report free of charge by phone, use our Interactive Voice Response system: 1-800-465-7166.
 Interactive Voice Response (IVR) is an automated tool that gathers the required information to process your request through voice response or key pad selection.
 It is important to note that when requesting your free credit report by phone, you will be required to enter your Social Insurance Number (S.I.N.).
 If you do not wish to provide your S.I.N., you will need to select a different option to submit your request such as mail or in person.
 If/when you complete the identity validation process, your credit report will be sent to your home address via Canada Post within 5-10 days.

-Submit Your Request by Mail or Fax:
+Submit Your Request by Mail:

 First, you'll need to download and complete the Canadian Credit Report Request Form.